LISE-B26/pylabcontrol/README.md

 ## Getting Started
 The software was developed and tested with python 2.7.x on 64-bit Windows 7.
-Prior to installation, install the latest Anaconda python package for python version 2.7, as it contains some extra dependencies this project utilizes.
+Prior to installation, install the latest Anaconda distribution for python version 2.7.x, as it contains some extra dependencies this project utilizes.
 You can find the latest Anaconda distribution here: found here: https://www.continuum.io/downloads .

 ### Installation